What is the Hand Weavers Guild of Lincoln?

 Is there also basket weaving?

-Yes.
-While most of the weaving at the studio is cloth, workshops on basket weaving are also offered.
+While most of the weaving at the studio is cloth, an occasional workshop on basket weaving can be offered.
 Pine needle, rattan and sea grass baskets are just some of the styles that have been taught in past workshops.